lengow/plugin-woocommerce/readme.txt

 == Changelog ==

 = 2.3.1 - xxxx-xx-xx =
+* Bugfix: Addition of the http 201 code in the success codes

 = 2.3.0 - 2020-03-04 =
 * Feature: Refactoring and optimization of the connector class